GluuFederation/docs-ce-prod/3.1.0/source/api-guide/uma-api.md

             <td>A URI that allows the resource server to redirect an end-user
-            resource owner to a specific user interface within the authorization server where the resource owner can immediately set or modify access policies subsequent to the resource set registration action just completed.
+            resource owner to a specific user interface within the authorization server where the resource owner can immediately set or modify access policies subsequent to the resource registration action just completed.
             The authorization server is free to choose the targeted user interface.</td>
             <td>string</td>
         </tr>